-GG 691 Geological Data Analysis II (3) Time- and frequency analysis, filtering, factor and cluster analysis, interpolation, quantitative map analysis, and introduction to wavelets and fractals.
+GG 691 Data Exploration and Processing (3) Time- and frequency analysis, filtering, factor and cluster analysis, interpolation, quantitative map analysis, and introduction to wavelets and fractals.
 Pre: 413 or consent.

 GG 699 Directed Research (V) Repeatable unlimited times.
 CR/NC only.
 Pre: consent.

 GG 700 Thesis Research (V) Repeatable unlimited times.

 GG 701 Physics of the Earth's Interior (3) Interpretation of geophysical and laboratory data to understand elastic and anelastic properties, composition, phase relationships, temperature distribution in the Earth.
 Pre: consent.
 (Alt. years)

 GG 703 Fractures and Faults (3) Lecture on elasticity theory, fracture mechanics and boundary element modeling, with application to faults and fractures in the Earth.
 Pre: consent.